LukeHuesman/Hot-Cocoa-Maker-BAE305/README.md

 ### Supplies

-- 1 Arduino Uno
+- Arduino Uno
-- 1 Laptop with capability to run Arduino code
+- Laptop with capability to run Arduino code
+- 12V laptop charger
+- LCD screen
 - (however many wires you used) wires
+- Water Pump (idk specs)
+- (2) 6 mm silicone tubes
+- Electric water kettle
+- 3? transistors
+- Coffee cup
+- ?
+Resistors
+- BLDC Fan
+- (2) rare earth magnets
--
+- (1) magnetic stirring bar
+- (whatever the motor used on the funnel is called)
+- Funnel (3D printed for our project)
+- Wood for hot cocoa stand

+(note all components are rated for 12V, ?
+A)

 ## Wiring Diagrams